con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sangs rgyas kun gyi bstan pa gcig /
 >> 	gyi gzi brjid che] em.; kyi gzi brjid che NyiGyu

-The great fierce energy of all buddhas,
+The energy most fierce of all the buddhas,
-Who possess the bodies of all buddhas,
+Bearing a body shared by all the buddhas,
-The great union enjoyed with all buddhas,
+Supreme union enjoyed with all the buddhas,
-The teaching unique to all buddhas, (106)
+The single teaching taught by all the buddhas, (106)

 * 106a, sarvabuddhamahārājā: The ancient translation probably reflects a different Sanskrit reading with 'sangs rgyas kun gyi gzi brjid che/ /'.
 * 106b, sarvabuddhātmabhāvadhṛk: We follow the ancient translation in understanding 'ātmabhāva' in the sense of 'body'.
 Vilāsavajra has a different interpretation, and this is probably mirrored in the Kangyur translation: i.e., 'bearer of the existence of the nature of all buddhas'.